smeggins/RedAcademyPong/README.md

 # VERSION HISTORY

+## Beta 3.0

+    menu.js
+        -main menu fully functional

+    Bug Fixes:
+        -paddle collision fixed
+        -paddles now reset when you start a new game -menu now navigates as intended
+        -some basic code clean-up

 ## Beta 2.2

+    Note:
-    Got half way to getting the start menu finished and switched some of my values over to an object in game to make it easier to change and refer to those values
+        -Got half way to getting the start menu finished and switched some of my values over to an object in game to make it easier to change and refer to those values

 ## Beta 2.1